katjaTomp/HMM-EEG-analysis-for-autonomous-driving-predictions/README.md

-Steps to execute this code:
+Below you can find the steps to retrive the results of my master thesis "Can we predict attentional flutuations during(autonomous) driving by using HMMs".

       Run from command line:

       1. $ python EegPreprocessor.py